craftcms/docs/docs/commerce/4.x/subscriptions.md

 | [gatewayId](#gatewayid)                   | Narrows the query results based on the gateway, per its ID.
 | [hasStarted](#hasstarted)                 | Narrows the query results to only subscriptions that have started.
 | [id](#id)                                 | Narrows the query results based on the subscriptions’ IDs.
-| [ignorePlaceholders](#ignoreplaceholders) | Causes the query to return matching subscriptions as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
+| [ignorePlaceholders](#ignoreplaceholders) | Causes the query to return matching subscriptions as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v4/craft-services-elements.html#method-setplaceholderelement).
 | [inReverse](#inreverse)                   | Causes the query results to be returned in reverse order.
 | [isCanceled](#iscanceled)                 | Narrows the query results to only subscriptions that are canceled.
 | [isExpired](#isexpired)                   | Narrows the query results to only subscriptions that have expired.